ECS153/final-project-bar/milestones.md

 ### What I plan to do this week
 1. Modify frontend UI design according to backend changes
-2. Integrade frontend and backend functionalities (user login/log out, add/remove chat rooms)
+2. Integrate frontend and backend functionalities (user login/log out, add/remove chat rooms)

 ## Brandon Jones Gunaman
 ### What I did last week
+1. Researched on ethereum and smart contracts, with truffle, ganache and metamask
+2. Finished Server side of the chat application to allow communication with sockets
+3. Integrated Chat application with blockchain, so messages are sent to block chain everytime messages come in

 ### Difficulties faced
+1. Hosting web app on server to allow multiple users to chat together from different computers

 ## What I plan to do this week
+1. Research on encrypting messages

 ## Vsevolod Moskaev